NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 the "weathering" of the pollutants affects the spill impacts.**

-    **Hints:** To view the mass balance for the scenario, click the right-pointing triangle next to the spill description (“Fuel Oil #6:
+    **Hints:** To view the mass balance for the scenario, click the right-pointing triangle next to the spill description ("Fuel Oil #6:
-    1000 barrels”) under **Spills** in the Summary List (the left section of the Map Window).
-Then click the right-pointing triangle next to “Splot Mass Balance” to view the mass balance for the “Best Guess” trajectory.
+    1000 barrels") under **Spills** in the Summary List (the left section of the Map Window).
+Then click the right-pointing triangle next to "Splot Mass Balance" to view the mass balance for the "Best Guess" trajectory.

     To quickly change the pollutant type, double-click the spill description ("Fuel Oil #6: 1000 barrels") under **Spills** in the